What is Psoriatic Arthritis

 How is it diagnosed

 There is no one test that is used to diagnose psoriatic arthritis.
-The diagnosis is made mostly by your doctor’s observations and by a process of elimination.
+The diagnosis is made mostly by your doctor’s observations and by a process of elimination.2

-Doctors will take a physical exam and a medical history.
-They also will get an x-ray, MRI, ultrasound, or CT scan to look for joint damage.
+Doctors will perform a physical exam and take a medical history.
+They also will order an x-ray, MRI, ultrasound, or CT scan to look for joint damage.

-They also will run blood test to assess for inflammation.
-Blood tests may be done to rule out other types of arthritis that have similar signs and symptoms, including gout, Lyme arthritis, and rheumatoid arthritis.
+They also will run blood tests to assess for inflammation.
+Blood tests may be done to rule out other types of arthritis that have similar signs and symptoms, including gout, Lyme arthritis, and rheumatoid arthritis.3

-They include C-reactive protein and rheumatoid factor (RF).
-People with psoriatic arthritis are almost always RF-negative, so if blood tests are positive for rheumatoid factor, the doctor will suspect rheumatoid arthritis.
+These include tests for C-reactive protein and rheumatoid factor (RF).6 People with psoriatic arthritis are almost always RF-negative, so if blood tests are positive for rheumatoid factor, the doctor will suspect rheumatoid arthritis.4

 The following specialty medications are available at Accredo, a specialty pharmacy for Psoriatic Arthritis.